r-dube/pickingflowers/tibet.md

 Once the backdoor was successfully installed, the attackers accessed the computer \[K3\].

 \[V1\] describes another case where two dozen Tibetan websites were compromised by Chinese attackers.
-These attackers installed code (javsascript) on the websites that looked for visitors from specific network (IP) addresses.
+These attackers installed code (javascript) on the websites that looked for visitors from specific network (IP) addresses.
-Visitors from these IP addresses were shown a fake message asking the visitors to update their "flash" installation.
+Visitors from these IP addresses were shown a fake message asking them to update their "flash" installation.
 If the visitors agreed to update flash, a backdoor was installed on the visitors' computer.

 \[PP2\], \[ZD1\] reports a similar case where Chinese attackers first used email to lure Tibetans to a compromised website.
 Then, the attackers enticed the visitors to update flash.
-When the visitors did so, a backdoor was dropped onto the vistors' computers.
+When the visitors did so, a backdoor was dropped onto the visitors' computers.
 Simultaneously the attackers stole browser data from the visitors' computers.

 In another case, a Tibetan activist received an email purporting to be from a division of the CTA.